Rank $r$ DT theory from rank $0$: Crossing the walls

 In particular we get a formula \eqref{atlast} for arbitrary classes $\mathsf v$ of rank $r$.
-By induction on rank we may assume each $\J(\alpha_i)$ on the right hand side has been written as a function of rank 0 dimension 2 classes, thus doing the same for the left hand side $\J(\mathsf v)$, proving Theorem \ref{1}.
+By induction on rank we may assume each $\J(\alpha_i)$ on the right hand side has been written as a function of rank 0 dimension 2 classes, thus doing the same for the left hand side $\J(\mathsf v)$.
+This proves Theorem \ref{1}.